-You may restrict the powers you give your attorney to, say, selling your house and distributing the proceeds of sale.
+You may restrict the powers you give your attorney.

 The powers and responsibilities you normally give your attorney include:

-- protecting your interests by keeping their and your assets separate;
+- protecting your interests by keeping their assets separate from yours;

-- maintaining adequate accounting records of your dealings with your assets;
+- maintaining accounting records of their dealings with your assets;

 - avoiding any conflict between their duty to you and their own interests;